collective/collective.googleanalytics/README.txt

     to the value in browsers column that corresponds with the index we have determined.

-18. Finally, we will set the visualization options for the report.
+16. Finally, we will set the visualization options for the report.
 In the visualization type dropdown, select ColumnChart.

-19. In the visualization options field, enter these options in the format of TAL defines, one per line::
+17. In the visualization options field, enter these options in the format of TAL defines, one per line::

         height python:250
         is3D python:True
         legend string:top
         legendFontSize python:10
-        title string:7-Day Site Bounce Rate
+        title string:Site Bounce Rate

     These options are all aesthetic.
 Once you become familiar with Google visualizations, you can adjust them to fit your personal preferences.
 For